apernaah/site/_posts/transphobes.md

 date: '2026-01-20'
 title: Transphobes, they walk among us
 preview: >-
-Consider this as a vent.
+Consider this as a vent
 image: >-
   https://picsum.photos/1920/1080?random
 ---